3.5 Traineeships and apprenticeships

 The central elements of the new “Guidelines on training and orientation internships” (State-Regions Agreement of 25 May 2017) regard:

-the working conditions that the host organization is required to guarantee, providing the trainee with the tools and equipment necessary for carrying out the activities included by the training project, in compliance with the legislation on health and safety in the workplace.
-Furthermore, the Guidelines establish the maximum daily and weekly duration limits, with reference to the provisions of the collective agreement applied by the host organization for the activities covered by the internship;
+- the working conditions that the host organisation is required to guarantee, providing the trainee with the tools and equipment necessary for carrying out the activities included by the training project, in compliance with the legislation on health and safety in the workplace.
+Furthermore, the Guidelines establish the maximum daily and weekly duration limits, with reference to the provisions of the collective agreement applied by the host organisation for the activities covered by the internship;

 Curricular internships are governed by the regulations of schools or universities, which define all the aspects relating to internship agreements with companies, the promotion of internships and their formative recognition.
 The general reference legislation that schools and universities must comply with is art.
 18 of Law 196/97 and its implementation regulation (Interministerial Decree 142/98).